ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 p_2^{\ast}\left(\omega_{i}, \omega_{o}\right) = p_2\left(\omega_{i}^{\prime}, \omega_{o}^{\prime}\right)
 $$

-If we feed a MC renderer with such PDF, the result will look like this:
+However, if we feed a MC renderer with such PDF, the result will look like this:

 <p style="text-align: center">